oxford-oxcav/fossil/README.md

 # FOSSIL

-FOSSIL is a software tool for the sound and automated synthesis of Lyapunov functions and Barrier certificates, for the purposes of verifying the stability or safety of continuous-time dynamical systems modelled as differential equations.
+FOSSIL is a software tool for the sound and automated synthesis of Lyapunov-like functions, for the purposes of verifying the stability or safety of continuous-time dynamical systems modelled as differential equations.
 The tool leverages a CEGIS-based architecture; the verision 1.0 tool is described in detail by a corresponding [tool paper](https://doi.org/10.1145/3447928.3456646) (also [below](#citation)).

 ## Requirements